The Three Faces of Iblis

-The following is a summary of the three views of motives.
-Each one represents its own view of what motivates the choices and actions of Iblis.
+The following is a summary of views of motive.
+Each is its own view of what drives the choices and actions of Iblis.
+They all share a stress on form and matter that is similar, though not identical, to Aristotelian hylomorphism.

 The Three Faces of Iblis